dhoyle/splicedocs-jekyll/pages/BestPractices/GettingStarted/Cmdline.md

 ```
 {: .Example}

-You can extend SQL statements across multiple lines, as long as you end
-the last line with a semicolon.
-Note that the `splice>` command line
+You can extend commands and SQL statements across multiple lines: if you press Enter/Return on a line doesn't end with a semicolon, <span class="AppCommand">splice&gt;</span> will automatically display a <span class="AppCommand">&gt;</span> on the new line to prompt you for more input.
-interface prompts you with a fresh <span class="AppCommand">&gt;</span>
-at the beginning of each line when you don't end a line with a semicolon.
 For example:

 ```
 splice> select * from myTable